3dprogramin/thinkpad-p51-archbang/README.md

 - ~~NVIDIA card works now, but intel doesn't, getting bumblebee working is the next step~~

-- NVIDIA card (optirun/primusrun) not working after getting out of RAM suspend
+- ~~* NVIDIA card (optirun/primusrun) not working after getting out of RAM suspend~~

-- fingerprint scanner not working - although there is a prototype available
+- fingerprint scanner not working - although there is a prototype available [here](https://github.com/nmikhailov/Validity90/tree/master/prototype)

 Check the **issues+fixes** folder for more details